Vinay07k/Covid-19_Tracker/README.md

 # Covid-19_Tracker
-Covid tracker is a flutter app which help us to track the covid conditon in our area.
+Covid tracker is a flutter application which help us to track the covid conditon in our area.

 #### Features:
 1. You can find the most affected country by covid and their statistics